 It is good to know that this forward spill is what domes do, however the bounce ought to be the major effect and main light (my opinion).
 But the forward spill fill with bounce is what the domes add, and any imagined diffusion is the least of it (the dome is just too tiny).
 The domes should be judged by how well they do this (and not by how warm their higher power requirement changes flash color - which was balanced later here).
 IMO, these are some of the things our comparisons should be looking for.

-In this bounce card picture, we see the direct shadow of the outright arm, and we can also still detect the arms bounce shadow down on floor by leg.
+In this bounce card picture, we see the direct shadow of the outright arm, and we can also still detect the arms bounce shadow down on floor by leg (compare both shadows to the dome just above - we need to realize what our light is doing).
 Direct is a darker shadow, we are only four feet away, but both are still present, and we did not totally blow away all effect of the bounce.
-On the previous diffusion dome picture before, this same lower shadow from the bounce is imaginary - we only have a direct frontally lighted picture there.
+On the previous diffusion dome picture before, this same lower shadow from the bounce is imaginary - we only have a direct frontally lighted picture there ... the bounce has effect with dome, but as fill light, not as main light.
 Was that the intended lighting?
-If we are going to use bounce, we ought to see some trace of it (and we do some, in closer gaps, but we have to hunt for it).
+We need to learn to look at our results. :) If we are going to use bounce, we ought to see some trace of it (and we do some, in darker spots, but we have to hunt for it).
 The big point here, this stuff is there to see, just look.

 But all situations are NOT equal.
 This is from very close distance, and the direct spill will fall off to become weaker at greater distances (inverse square law), but the bounce light will hold up a little better at distance (in a small room).
 The point is ... look.
 And think.
 This is how we know what the lights are doing.
 Don't simply just add a huge forward direct spill and think you've done something.
 Flat frontal light.
 Direct flash will do that easier.